AdobeDocs/support-resources.en/help/adobe-success-portal/glossary.md

 ---
 title: Glossary
-description: A collection of key terminologies within the Adobe Success Portal and their definitions.
+description: A collection of key terminologies within the Adobe Success portal and their definitions.
 ---

 # Glossary